 - Presentations and Recognitions – This time is reserved for departmental presentations not requiring action and recognition of honors and achievements by citizens, departments or employees.

-- Action Items – Those items requiring action of the Board typically begin any advertised public hearings.
+- Action Items – Those items requiring action of the Board typically begin with any advertised public hearings.
 For public hearings, the Chairman opens the hearing and recognizes an associated staff member/department head to introduce the topic or purpose of the hearing.
 The Chairman then opens the floor for comments, beginning with those who have signed up that evening to speak on the advertised matter.
 Those who wish to speak should come to the podium, state their name and offer comments in a clear and concise manner.

 - Consent Agenda – Consent Agenda items are items of a routine and recurring nature and may be approved by one motion and vote.
 At the request of any commissioner, any item may be removed from the Consent Agenda and considered separately.